eampoe-10964091/DCIT-202-Android/README.md

 - `MainActivity.java`: This is the main activity of the app.
 It handles the zooming functionality and navigation between screens.
 - `activity_main.xml`: The XML layout file for the main activity.
 It includes the cover page and welcome screen views.
 - `JournalEntry.java`: A model class representing a journal entry.
 It contains properties for the title, content, and date/time of the entry.
 - `JournalActivity.java`: The activity for the main journal page.
-It handles the creation, editing, and saving of journal entries, as well as navigation between entries and toggling dark mode.
+This handles the creation, editing, and saving of journal entries, as well as navigation between entries and toggling dark mode.
 - `activity_journal.xml`: The XML layout file for the journal activity.
 It includes views for the title, content, date/time, page navigation buttons, and other actions.

 ## Features